brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 - Avoid the use of brackets for readablity, that's personal preference.

-## Angular embraces RXJS
+## Angular embraces RxJS

-We already saw a glympse of why Angular is a framework that really embraces the use of RXJS.
+We already saw a glympse of why Angular is a framework that really embraces the use of RxJS.
-Therefore it's recommended to use the functionality that angular provides.
+Therefore it's recommended to use the functionality that Angular provides.
 - The `ActivatedRoute` has exposes a params stream.
 - The Http and HttpClient both return streams
-- The `Form` and `FormControl` both have a `valueChanges()` function that returns a stream
+- The `Form` and `FormControl` both have a `valueChanges` property that returns a stream
 - The async pipe is an awesome feature that really helps us to use the streams in our templates
 - Using the `ngOnInit()` lifecycle function to initialize streams can help us for mocking purposes

 ## Conclusion

 Still here?
 Awesome!
 We learned a lot!
-If this article interests you, you might want to check out the "Advanced RXJS in Angular workshop" from [Strongbrew](https://strongbrew.io), where me and [Kwinten Pisman](blog.kwintenp.com) teach how to use advanced rxjs in real angular applications.
+If this article interests you, you might want to check out the "Advanced RxJS in Angular workshop" from [Strongbrew](https://strongbrew.io), where me and [Kwinten Pisman](blog.kwintenp.com) teach how to use advanced RxJS in real Angular applications.